gwastro/pycbc/docs/uberbank_verify.rst

 We propose to test with 10,000 injection signals in each of the BNS, NSBH and BBH regions, for a total of 30,000.
 This number is much less than the total number of templates in the bank.

-We propose to use SEOBNRv2 as the test signals, even though the bank uses TaylorF2 and ROM templates for recovery.
+We propose to use SEOBNRv2 as the test signals, even though the uberbank uses TaylorF2 and SEOBNRv2_ROM_DoubleSpin templates for recovery.
 This is because we believe that SEOBNRv2 is a more accurate waveform than either TaylorF2 or the ROMs.

 ================================================
 Procedure